GonzaloCardenalAl/Transfer_Learing_3D_MRI_CNNs/README.md

 # Instructions on how to use the project folder

-- Folder `dataloaders`: scripts for loading the different datasets from `/ritter/share/data` and creating the `.h5` files.
-These functions abstract-away the dataset-specifics by creating a dataloader class that handles dataset-specifics within it and creates h5 tables of a standardized format:
+- Folder `dataloaders`: scripts for loading the different datasets from `/data_path/data` and creating the `.h5` files.
+These functions abstract-away the dataset-specifics by creating a dataloader class that handles dataset-specifics within it and creates h5 tables of a standardized format.
 - Folder `CNNpipeline`: scripts for running Deep learning CNN model training on the `.h5` files.
     + To run a training add all models configurations in a .py file in `Config` Folder.
 Then, run:
     ` nohup python runCNNpipeline.py 'config.py' &> 'config.py'.out & `